-KUALA LUMPUR, Malaysia (AP) – FIFA vice president Prince Ali Al Hussein said the Asian Football Confederation must get on with business despite uncertainty over the reign of banned president Mohammed bin Hammam.
+KUALA LUMPUR, Malaysia (AP) – FIFA vice president Prince Ali Al Hussein says the Asian Football Confederation must get on with business despite uncertainty over the reign of banned president Mohammed bin Hammam.

 Prince Ali, a member of the AFC's executive committee, said he was happy with a meeting of the regional body Friday that resulted in calls by top officials for unity in the wake of a life ban on bin Hammam amid allegations of bribery in the FIFA presidential election.